How to Walk Your Dog to Keep Them Physically and Mentally Stimulated

 - Take the lead: When you take the lead of the leash, it’s a lot like a human game of follow the leader.
 When your dog starts to go one way, you veer in the opposite direction so that they’re following you—not the other way around.

 - Keep changing your pace: Speed up, slow down, walk, jog, stop, go.
 Make variances in your walk so it’s not the same old thing.
-It will keep your pooch on his/her paw pads.
+It will keep your furry friend on his/her paw pads.